 Before we head towards Scrum practices, let’s understand what Scrum is and the Scrum team.
 Scrum is an agile way to manage a project.
-Agile software development with Scrum is frequently seen as a methodology; yet rather than review Scrum as methodology, consider it a as framework for dealing with a managing Process.
+Agile software development with Scrum is frequently seen as a methodology; yet rather than review Scrum as methodology, consider it a framework for dealing with a managing Process.

 The Scrum Processes: